wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 **Example**

-Consider the following alert query: `ts(cpu.loadavg.1m) > 4`.
-The corresponding alert fires:
+Suppose the alert condition is `ts(my.metric) > 4` and the **Alert fires** window is 2 minutes:
-- If the series has one reported data value of 5 in the last X minutes, and no other points (no data), the alert fires.
+- If the metric reports exactly one data value (5) in the last 2 minutes, and no other points (no data), the alert fires.
-- If the series has two reported data values of 5 and 3, both anywhere in the last X minutes, the alert does not fire.
+- If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire.
-- If the series only has points <= 4 in the last X minutes, the alert does not fire.
+- If the metric reports many points in the last 2 minutes, all of which are <= 4, the alert does not fire.
-- If the series has many points in the last X minutes, all of which are > 4, the alert fires.
+- If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires.

 Alert checks are based on data that is summarized every minute.
-This means that if you have a series of 9, 9, 9, 3, 9 in the _same minute_ for the alert condition, then the condition evaluates to true for that particular minute although there is a value of 3 reported.
+Consequently, if `ts(my.metric)` reports 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true (4.33 > 4) for that minute, even though 3 by itself evaluates to false.
 All alert queries are checked according to the **Checking Frequency** property.

 ## Viewing Firing Alerts